dcm4che-dockerfiles/sphinx-doc/README.md

 This is certainly a trivial way of using Docker, but there you go.

+## Docker Hub

+This image isn't yet published to docker hub so the following won't work, but I'm trying to push it up.

 ## Usage

 I've been using it like this.